Fournisseur vérifié - Silver Optics Co., LTD:Rectification professionnelle de miroirs optiques, Fabrication de moules de lentilles optiques!

 English中文(简体)FrançaisРусскийEspañol

-» Ploy Optics » Combined Lens
+» Optique de stratagème » Combined Lens

 1. **Progressive Lenses:** Progressive lenses, also known as multifocal or varifocal lenses, are a type of eyeglass lens that combines multiple optical powers seamlessly.
 Unlike bifocal lenses, which have a distinct line separating the near and distance correction areas, progressive lenses provide a gradual transition between different optical powers, allowing for clear vision at all distances, including intermediate distances.
 They're often used to correct presbyopia, the age-related loss of near vision.